Meeting the challenge of water scarcity

 An early adopter of the surface mounted meter housing is Portsmouth Water.
 Bob Taylor, CEO Portsmouth Water explained their philosophy, “Portsmouth Water’s policy of having a single joint free service pipe from mains connection right the way through to the wall mounted boundary box has certainly improved confidence around the longer-term quality of these new assets from a leakage perspective.
 This policy is also helpful in the context of reducing customer side leakage and emerging knowledge in this area is showing that this is a bigger challenge than our previous understanding indicated.”

 Steve Leigh, Managing Director Groundbreaker, and developer of the wall mounted boundary box has over 40 years’ experience in the Water Industry.
 “We’ve been putting pipes in holes in the ground to protect them from frost for decades”, he explained.
 “Although it works, today’s new materials allow for a much better solution.
 Keeping pipes on the surface reduces the risk of leaks developing and allows for easy repair and maintenance.
 It’s just a must better method of working.”

 Steve continued, “The advent of new smart metering options has also highlighted the problems of burying meters in a hole in the ground.
 Groundbreaker allows for a stronger communications signal strength relative to underground meter installation.
 Such systems have been proven to be able to be read from over 2 miles away from a single pick-up point and worldwide if linked to the internet.”

 ‘Over supply’ of water, i.e. water flow rates that are higher than required to provide an adequate supply, results in waste of water.
 Running taps when brushing teeth, showering, or rinsing cups uses more water than necessary.

-For further information on the full range of Groundbreaker products www.groundbreaker.co.uk
+For further information on the full range of Groundbreaker products visit: www.groundbreaker.co.uk

 Images © Groundbreaker